patboll/linkedin_scrapping/README.md

 # linkedin_scraping
-Scraping Linkedin with Python and Selenium to find information and contact info about people
+Scraping Linkedin with Python and Selenium to find information and contact info regarding potential clients